Faq fair practice

 What is it exactly and how can you set up a fair practice?
 Fair practice is about fair compensation for work and the circumstances in which you do that work.
 Why is fair practice important?
 And what do you have to pay attention to if you want to establish sustainable labour practices?

 Why fair practice?

-The financial crisis and the subsequent cuts to arts and culture budgets have left their mark.
-Many organisations are relying on their own reserves, and on the drive and self-reliance of their employees and contractors, to keep their heads above water.
-Concerns about this have ignited discussion about fair practice, because fair practice is essential for a healthy sector and a long-lasting career.
+After the financial crisis and the subsequent cuts to arts and culture budgets many organisations are relying on their own reserves, and on the drive and self-reliance of their employees and contractors.
+Concerns about the labor market have ignited discussion about fair practice, because fair practice is essential for a healthy sector and a long-lasting career.
 What can you do about that yourself?

 Whether you're self-employed, an employee or an employer: you are responsible, first and foremost, for your performance.
 What are your norms and values and have you clearly expressed these to your colleagues, client or project team?
 And perhaps even more important: act according to your principles.
 Do you think that ‘free’ work or overtime is not right?
 Don’t do it in that case and don’t ask others to do that either.
 Use the Fair Practice Quickscan (in Dutch) to see where you stand.